 We have also engaged with the European Commission to widen the scope of the timber products covered by the regulation so that it is fair to businesses and effective in tackling illegal logging.

 Animal-derived materials such as wool, leather, feather and down are important components of everyday clothes, bedding and furniture.
-In sourcing these materials, BRC members demand the highest animal welfare standards.
+In sourcing these materials, our members demand the highest animal welfare standards.

 - On the back of media reports and NGO campaigns on the treatment of sheep in Australia, we developed a position on the practice of museling and shared this with key stakeholders in the wool supply chain to outline UK retailer expectations on animal welfare.